mieweb/docs/content/functions/portal-management/employer-portal-setup.md

     ![](../employer-portal-setup.assets/1944d98e352760503335666f8275eb27.png)

 6. Click the <strong>Next</strong> button, or close the section by simply clicking the section header, to save the changes.
-7. With the portal setup completed, navigate to the <em>Employer Portal</em> tab of the EO, to begin work on that portal's configurations.
+7. With the Employee Portal setup completed, navigate to the <em>Employer Portal</em> tab of the EO, to begin work on that portal's configurations.
 In most systems, this tab is a subtab under the <em>Portal Management</em> tab.

     ![](../employer-portal-setup.assets/912806c78f3c4942295109fde265a732.png)